idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueVillageKynesgroveIdle.md

 - This was always the lushest place in Eastmarch.
 - Between snow-covered Windhelm and the Aalto surrounded by hot springs...Eastmarch is truly a province of extremes.
 - I remember when Kjeld was a little kid.
 He loved to hear stories.
 That stopped after the Great War broke out.
 - Pilgrims do not come here anymore.
 A pity.
-The Nords are forgetting their old faiths.
+The Nords are forgetting their old faith.
 - The mine keeps the village alive.
 I haven't seen pilgrims here since before the Great War.
 - If you do not like Windhelm, spend the night here.
 The Braidwood Inn is more welcoming than Candlehearth Hall.
 - This village was once famous for it's special brand of Alto wine.
 Sadly, that was before the Oblivion Crisis...